simonryu328/dynamo-cmdline/README.md

 primary key referred to as a *composite primary key*.
 This gives an additional flexibility when querying data.
 Each partition (Partition Key) can be thought of as a filing cabinet drawer, containing a bunch of related records which may or may not be sorted (Sort Key) depending on your need.
 Accounting for this optionality, the DynamodbTable class in module `dynamodb_table.py` can represent tables with either simple (Partition Key) or composite (Partition Key + Sort Key) primary key.
+This article explains much more about ["the what, why and how of DynamoDB"](https://adamrackis.dev/dynamo-introduction/) in greater detail.

 ## Dynamo vs Relational database
 Dynamo differs from traditional, relational databases in that tables cannot be queried by random fields.